PedroToL/Visualizing-Inequality/README.md

-# Visualizacion-Desigualdad
-Inequality visualization in Latrin America
+# Visualizing Inequality in Latin America
+An Inequality visualization app for Latin America.
+***